Subhojyoti22/subhojyoti.github.io/index.md

       [**PDF**](http://static.ijcai.org/proceedings-2017/0350.pdf)

 2. *"Efficient UCBV: An Almost Optimal Algorithm using Variance Estimates"*, Subhojyoti Mukherjee, K.P.
-Naveen, Nandan Sudarsanam, and Balaraman Ravindran, **Proceedings of the Thirty-Second Association for Advancement of Artificial Intelligence (AAAI-18)**.
+Naveen, Nandan Sudarsanam, and Balaraman Ravindran, **Proceedings of the Thirty-Second Association for the Advancement of Artificial Intelligence (AAAI-18)**.

    * ### Abstract ###